-- The guardian has to be a British Citizen or have indefinite leave to remain in the UK. - The guardian (and those living regularly with them) should be free of criminal convictions. - The guardian should not be a full-time student and must be over the age of 25. - The guardian must live in the UK and should not be required to travel regularly overseas. - The guardian should live in their own private accommodation ideally within 2 hours drive of the school. - The guardian should be able to correspond fluently; verbally and in writing with the School in English
+- The guardian has to be a British Citizen or have settled status in the UK. - The guardian (and those living regularly with them) should be free of criminal convictions. - The guardian should not be a full-time student and must be over the age of 25. - The guardian must live in the UK and should not be required to travel regularly overseas. - The guardian should live in their own private accommodation within 2 hours drive of school. - The guardian should be able to correspond fluently; verbally and in writing with the School in English.